chrisbpawsey/hpc-intro/_episodes/070-responsibility.md

 >
 {: .challenge}

-* If someone is being inappropriate and using the login node to run all of their stuff, message an administrator to take a look at things and deal with them.
+If you experience performance issues with a login node you should report it to the system staff (usually via the helpdesk) for them to investigate.
+You can use the `top` command to see which users are using which resources.

 ## Test before scaling

+Remember that you are generally charged for usage on shared systems.
+A simple mistake in a job script can end up costing a large amount of resource budget.
+Imagine a job script with a mistake that makes it sit doing nothing for 24 hours on 1000 cores or one where you have requested 2000 cores by mistake and only use 100 of them!
+This problem can be compounded when people write scripts that automate job submission (for example, when running the same calculation or analysis over lots of different input).
+When this happens it hurts both you (as you waste lots of charged resource) and other users (who are blocked from accessing the idle compute nodes).

+On very busy resources you may wait many days in a queue for your job to fail within 10 seconds of starting due to a trivial typo in the job script.
+This is extremely frustrating!
+Most systems provide small, short queues for testing that have short wait times to help you avoid this issue.

+> ## Test job submission scripts that use large amounts of resource
-* Before submitting a large run of jobs, submit one as a test first to make sure everything works.
+> Before submitting a large run of jobs, submit one as a test first to make sure everything works
+> as expected.
+>
+> Before submitting a very large or very long job submit a short trunctated test to ensure that
+> the job starts as expected
+{: .callout}

 ## Have a backup plan